pulsipher/FlexibilityAnalysis.jl/README.md

 Formerly known as [FlexJuMP.jl](https://github.com/pulsipher/FlexJuMP.jl).

 ## Status
 `FlexibilityAnalysis.jl` is long out of date and is currently without a developer.
-It last worked with Julia `v1.1` and JuMP `v0.18` (with the old MathProgBase solver package versions).
+It last worked with Julia `v1.1` and JuMP `v0.18` using Gurobi.jl 'v.6' (wrapping Gurobi `0.7.x`).
 Please respond to [this issue](https://github.com/pulsipher/FlexibilityAnalysis.jl/issues/2) if you would like to help bring this up-to-date.

 | **Documentation**                                                               | **Build Status**                                                                                |
 |:-------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|